chaddm/schemafy/README.md

 Use `require("schemafy")`.

 #### In the browser with AMD
-Schemafy defines "schemafy" and the dependencies for "lodash" and "jsonschema" must be defined.
+Schemafy defines "schemafy," and dependencies "lodash" and "jsonschema" must be defined.

 ----------